LuiseFreese/mermaid/docs/DEVELOPER_ARCHITECTURE.md

 **Duplicate Detection Process**:
 1. Fetch all existing global choices using `GlobalOptionSetDefinitions?$select=Name`
 2. Convert existing names to lowercase for case-insensitive comparison
-3. Check if choice name (with publisher prefix) already exists
+3. Check if a choice name (with publisher prefix) already exists
-4. If duplicate found, skip creation but attempt to add existing choice to solution
+4. If a duplicate is found, skip creation but attempt to add the existing choice to a solution

 **Creation and Verification Workflow**:
 1. **Create Choice Set**: POST to `/GlobalOptionSetDefinitions` with choice metadata
 2. **Multi-Attempt Verification**: Try up to 5 times with progressive delays (3s, 5s, 7s, 9s, 10s)
-3. **Fallback Verification**: Use comprehensive global choices list if direct lookup fails
+3. **Fallback Verification**: Use a comprehensive global choices list if a direct lookup fails
-4. **Solution Addition**: Add successfully created/found choices to target solution
+4. **Solution Addition**: Add successfully created/found choices to target a solution

 **API Constraints and Workarounds**:

-The Dataverse API has several limitations that required specific workarounds:
+The Dataverse API has several limitations that require specific workarounds:

 | **Issue** | **Problem** | **Workaround** |
 |-----------|-------------|----------------|